-To fulfil our goals, we will: And here's how we'll do it: Ensure access and information from our organisation is accessible and inclusive Evaluate the accessibility and inclusivity of current FA offerings.
+To fulfil our goal, we will: And here's how we'll do it: Ensure access and information from our organisation is accessible and inclusive Evaluate the accessibility and inclusivity of current FA offerings.
 Ensure all FA/England Football and County FA websites meet Web Content Accessibility Guidelines 2.1 level, with AAA compliance.
 Improve the ease of translation of FA public documents, publications and websites into accessible formats.
 Proactively engage with disabled people and disabled communities Increase awareness of the disability football offering and roles in The FA.
 Modernise the IT administration of the dispensation policy.
 Increase engagement with Level Playing Field1 through the England Supporters Club.
-1Level Playing Field = the charity which campaigns and advises sports bodies on disability issues, particularly supporter facilities.
+1 Level Playing Field = the charity which campaigns and advises sports bodies on disability issues, particularly supporter facilities.
 Increase disability representation and monitoring within our workforce Improve employee disability declaration data capture rates.
 Increase awareness on the workplace adjustments process and policies.
 Explore partnerships with disability-specific recruitment partners to widen our incoming talent pipeline.
 Increase employees' understanding and awareness of disability Create educational content on disability to sit alongside other relevant equality, diversity and inclusion (EDI) content.
 Update 'An Introduction to Disability Football' coaching module.
-Deliver educational offerings on language/terminology, ableism and microaggressions, via external partnerships.
-Embed disability into broader FA organisational measurement and metrics Include a disability target in our next public-facing EDI strategy.
-Embed disability representation measurement and consideration into relevant HR processes.
-Enhance our commitment to a culture of inclusivity Benchmark ourselves using an acknowledged evaluation process.
-Always include disability-focused examples and themes in specific events we mark (e.g. Mental Health Awareness Week, Time To Talk, Stress Awareness and International Day for Persons with Disabilities).
-Embed colleagues' own stories and showcase role models into our wider communications plans (see Focus area 6).
+Deliver educational offerings on language/ terminology, ableism and micro-aggressions, via external partnerships.